YashKarthik/OSINT_recon/README.md

 # Python script to look for a user on the internet.
-#### It checks for the user on instagram, facebook and github when given the user name.
+#### It checks for the user on instagram, facebook and github when given the user's name.
 #### Usage:
 Just run it through your IDE, it'll ask for the username and rest is automated.
 #### Modules required: